tombetthauser/module-7-welcome/README.md

 Once you have added to the question tag the TA who added the alert emoji in the question thread or re-post a new version of the question in the lecture questions channel.

+### Good Question Template

+Feel free to literally copy, paste and fill this out when asking a question in slack.
+The Mod 7 team may ask you to do so if it seems like it might help.

+1. What are you working on? (give us some context)
+2. Describe the problem (what are you trying to do? what is it currently doing?)
+3. What error messages do you have?
+4. What have you done to debug?
+What have you searched/tried?
+5. Relevant code snippets/screenshots (crop, mark-up, or explain them)

 ---

 ## Some Useful Development Links